 2.4 You should ensure that all Personal Data submitted to us is complete, accurate, true and correct.
 Failure on your part to do so may result in our inability to provide you with the products and services you have requested.

 3. Purposes for the Collection, Use and Disclosure of Your Personal Data

-3.1 Generally, the IPOS Group collects, uses and discloses your Personal Data for the following purposes:
+3.1 Generally, IPOS collects, uses and discloses your Personal Data for the following purposes: